configcat/docs/website/docs/sdk-reference/android.md

 `ConfigCatClient.get("#YOUR-SDK-KEY#")` returns a client with default options.

+The `get` method has an optional callback parameter, which can be used to set up the client via a `Options` object:

 | Client options                                                | Description                                                                                                                                                                                                                                                                                        |
 | ------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `dataGovernance(DataGovernance)`                              | Optional, defaults to `Global`.
 Describes the location of your feature flag and setting data within the ConfigCat CDN.
 This parameter needs to be in sync with your Data Governance preferences.
 [More about Data Governance](advanced/data-governance.md).
 Available options: `Global`, `EuOnly`. |